PHAP Digital Badges

 Why is badging better than self-assigning professional credential information on LinkedIn or adding it to an email signature?
 How does badging deter fraudulent claims of PHAP membership or certification?

-Representing your professional credential online as a digital badge through Acclaim is more secure and reliable than manually adding static credential information to LinkedIn or other online destinations because of the verification aspect.
-A badge can be easily verified, in real-time, through the Acclaim platform, which not only reveals the details of your achievement but also deters fraudulent claims of credential earning.
+Representing your professional credential online as a digital badge is more secure and reliable than manually adding static credential information to LinkedIn or other online destinations because of the verification aspect.
+A badge can be easily verified, in real-time, through the badging platform, which not only reveals the details of your achievement but also deters fraudulent claims of credential earning.

 What is meant by Open Badges?